 The easiest way to start is to double a meal you are preparing.
 Then serve one portion immediately and freeze the other portion to use at a later day.
 If you do this with 2 or 3 meals a week you soon have a handy stockpile of meals in the freezer to choose from.

-What if I want to fill my freeze with meals more quickly than that?
+What if I want to fill my freezer with meals more quickly than that?

 Batch Cooking Recipes

-Some enthusiasts of freezer cooking, will organise to cook anything from two weeks to a months worth of meals at once and then freeze.
-Another name for it is, once a month cooking!
+You can also plan, prep and cook anything from two weeks to a months worth of meals at once and then freeze.
+Here’s how to make it easier for yourself…

 1. Plan Your Time